Rugal/springmvc-spring-hibernate/src/main/resources/archetype-resources/README.md

 ---------------------

 Since `0.6`, I started to use Java based configuration only.
-Please modify some configuration files under `conf` package.
+Please modify some configuration files under `config` package.

 1. `ServletContainerInitializer`: Container support java only configuration since Servlet 3.0.
 As long as you specify this file, container will use this class as configuration file.
 2. `ApplicationContext`: specify entity scanning, data source configuration and transaction.